Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 NBSS will create the appropriate screening records according to a woman’s set protocol, for example SCR-MRI and/or SCR-FILM.

-This must be documented on NBSS with a reason entered within the annual VHR (H) non batch referral episode.
+This must be documented on NBSS with a deviation reason entered within the annual VHR (H) non-batch referral episode.
 This is mandatory in the form of free text.

 The incomplete protocol RR letter template (LT016) must be used when issuing a routine recall (RR) result following a temporary protocol deviation.

 MRI is not possible with some medical conditions.
-Examples include when the woman has a pacemaker or renal function.
+Examples include when the woman has a pacemaker or reduced renal function (eGFR).

 It is not possible to create a permanent protocol deviation within NBSS.
 In this situation the process for temporary protocol deviation should be followed, as described above.
+This will be required to be actioned each year when screened.
 The consultant radiologist, consultant practitioner or breast clinician must approve all ongoing protocol deviations.

-Use the incomplete protocol RR letter template (LT016) when issuing a RR result following a protocol deviation.
+The incomplete protocol RR letter template (LT016) should be used when issuing a RR result following a protocol deviation.

 11. Guidance for pregnant women, or women who are breastfeeding